+From the 1840s up to the 1960s (when tattooing was banned in New York City), the Bowery and the City itself was a Mecca for tattooing.
+The list of tattooists that worked there reads like a Who’s Who of the tattoo world.
+Many tattooists during those years were just passing through the City, but a few stayed and made it their home.
+During this time the tattooists were almost all men.
+Mildred Hull was the one major exception.
 Affectionately known as Millie, she was one of the few women to work on the Bowery in New York City.
 Her #16 Bowery shop was located in a barbershop.
-Several NYC tattooists worked like this, including Charlie Wagner.
-Old time tattooists were famous for setting up in closet size locations in arcades, under stairways, and even in horse-drawn wagons.
+Several New York City tattooists worked like this, including Charlie Wagner.
+Old time tattooists were famous for setting up in closet-sized locations in arcades, under stairways, and even in horse-drawn wagons.
 A barbershop with a clean space, a male customer base, and a corner for rent was reason enough.

 The 1930's postcard seen here shows Millie with her favorite square back Jonesy.
-On the back of the card below, she is referred to as Mary and states that she is a member of the famous "Butterfly Club" complete with an illustration of the required membership tattoo.
+On the back of the postcard, she is referred to as Mary and states that she is a member of the famous "Butterfly Club" complete with an illustration of the required membership tattoo.

 Millie committed suicide by poison in a Bowery restaurant in 1947.

 The text above is an excerpt from The Life & Times: Milldred Hull booklet.
 Look for it in our online store.

 Originally published by the Tattoo Archive © 2003